karolcholewa/blog/_posts/2022-06-15-email-design-system.md

 categories: [EmailMarketing, HTML, SFMC]
 ---

 It's all about proper, branded content that's built, tested and delivered just on time.
 With small, incidental email campaigns it does not sound very difficult.
-Neither should it for fast growing organizations who rely on high quality content.
+Neither should it for fast growing organizations who rely on high quality content&hellip;

 ## Prototype, Build and Test in Content Builder
 Email Studio is a perfect environment for building emails using reusable content blocks.
 I am in favour of a single template file and a collection of reusable, drag-and-drop, (shared) content blocks.
 A few key findings from working with EDS based on content blocks in CB: